pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Installation
 -----------------

-You can install pyRDDLGym-jax and all of its requirements via pip:
+To install pyRDDLGym-jax and all of its requirements via pip:

 .. code-block:: shell

     pip install pyRDDLGym-jax

-You can also install the latest pre-release version via git:
+To install the latest pre-release version via git:

 .. code-block:: shell

     pip install git+https://github.com/pyrddlgym-project/pyRDDLGym-jax.git

-Efficient Simulation using JAX
+Simulation using JAX
 -------------------

-pyRDDLGym simulates domains using pure Python and NumPy arrays.
+pyRDDLGym ordinarily simulates domains using pure Python and NumPy arrays.
 If you require additional structure (e.g. gradient calculations) or better simulation performance, the environment can be compiled using JAX and swapped with the default simulation backend, as shown below: